SindhuSGit/dth-service/README.md

 ## Pre-requisite ##
 Ensure you have maven installed in your system.
 You can install it from https://maven.apache.org/

-Also ensure maven path is set in you System so that you can run mvn commands.
+Also ensure maven path is set in your system so that you can run mvn commands.

 ## Run and build ##
 1. Clone the project:\
     `https://github.com/SindhuSGit/dth-service.git`
-2. The Application can be run using the following command\
+2. The application can be run using the following command\
     `mvn spring-boot:run`
 3. Hit the endpoint from postman.